APPLICATION

 Temperature

-Temperature plays an important role throughout the process from tempering (crystallization), dribbling (viscosity), cooling, handling and delivery
+Temperature plays a vital role throughout the process, from tempering (crystallization), dribbling (viscosity), cooling, handling, and delivery.

 Environment